heroiclabs/nakama-cpp/README.md

 Tests are built when you build Nakama C++ SDK for desktop OS (Windows, Mac or Linux).

 By default tests connect to local server by `127.0.0.1`.
-To use another IP of your server, edit `test/test_server_config.h` file.
+To use another IP of your server, edit `test/test_serverConfig.h` file.

 Run tests (console application):

 ```bash
 build/{platform}/build/test/Debug/nakama-test
 ```

+## Full C++ Client example

+You can find the C++ Client example [here](https://github.com/heroiclabs/nakama-cpp/tree/master/examples/nakama-cmake-client-example)

 ## Generating Docs